SuperOfficeDocs/superoffice-docs/docs/webtools/index.md

 ## The solution

-If MailLink “borrows” NetServer from the Windows client installation instead of shipping its own the whole compatibility problem goes away.
+If MailLink "borrows" NetServer from the Windows client installation instead of shipping its own the whole compatibility problem goes away.
 Having the Windows client installed is a prerequisite anyway so it’s not like we’re imposing any new demands.

 MailLink component overview prior to 8.3: